 Background history of The 42 Forms

-A very brief description of The 42 Forms is that it is a condensed version of The 48 Forms, and is based mainly on The 48 Forms.
+The 42 Forms is a condensed version of The 48 Forms.
 One of the main differences is that where are three repetitions in The 48 Forms, The 42 Forms has only two.

 The Structure of the 42 Forms